1. Introduction

 • “I can decide the kind of support I need.”

-This is a working document and will be revised as required and, at a minimum, annually via the joint Commissioning and Quality Board.
-‘We’ relates to the commitments of both organisations.
+This is a working document and will be revised as required and reviewed, at a minimum, annually via the joint Care Provider Commissioning and Quality Board.
 The Policy will be updated in line with any changes the regulator makes to its framework, or to reflect legislative or organisational changes and developments.

 To inform my organisation’s work, and improve quality and safety, we use CQC’s definition of quality and safety.
 The definition of quality is set out in CQC’s assessment frameworks, and is based on the NHS National Quality Board shared single view of quality and the Quality Matters definition of quality.

 2. Statutory Duties, Powers and Responsibilities